mahalis/Wanda/readme.md

 ![screenshot](http://noahw.net/images/wanda-hero-shot.png)

 To play, you’ll need LÖVE, a delightful game engine which you can acquire [here](http://love2d.org).
-Drag the **ld31.love** folder here onto the LÖVE binary and have at it.
+Drag the **Wanda.love** folder here onto the LÖVE binary and have at it.